More

 Step 2: On the next window; Go to Settings Icon (next to device name) -> Full Device Information.

-safe mode app
+password protect safe mode android

 Step 3: On the new window, you can check if Safe Mode Protection is enabled for your device or not and also see the password of Safe Mode on your Android device along with other phone’s information.

-safe mode on phone
+block safe mode android

 Once you are done setting up the Safe Mode Password Protection on the device using the Scalefusion Mobile Device Management Dashboard, the user can no longer make use of the Safe Mode for uninstalling Apps or use the device for personal purposes.